-Ethical Catch and Release of Sharks
+Ethical Catch & Release of Sharks

 Anglers are prohibited from landing and keeping protected sharks, including sand tiger and sandbar sharks.
 Due to their low reproductive rate and overfishing, possession of either species is prohibited.
 Prohibited sharks and all Highly Migratory Species that are not retained must be immediately released to ensure the maximum probability of survival, by cutting the line near the hook or by using a de-hooking device, in either case, without removing the fish from the water.
+Corrodible, non-offset circle hooks are required to fish for shark, except when using flies or artificial lures.

 ETHICAL SHARK FISHING PRACTICES

-- Use carbon or mild steel hooks (not stainless steel) with minimal protective coating.
+- Use non-offset carbon or mild steel hooks (not stainless steel) with minimal protective coating.
 This way, if the shark is lost before it is landed, the hook will rust out within a few weeks.

 - Use single barbless circle hooks.
 If your hooks are not barbless, flatten the barb with a file or with pliers.
 The hook will disengage more easily if you file down the barb.